-13. Inspections of the school.
+21. Inspections of the school.

 The school is inspected regularly by the Head Teacher, the school business manager and the site manager for any defects that could lead to an accident or ill health of any occupant.
 These inspections are carried out normally once per term and the results briefly recorded in the school log or inspection book.
-The health and safety representative Governor for the school is invited to accompany these inspections.
+A Governor nominated by the Safeguarding Committee is invited to accompany these inspections.